 Over the last few months, a lot of indie games have seen announcements for iOS and Nintendo Switch ports.
 It seems like every indie is scrambling to cash in on the quickly growing Nintendo Switch install base and we have see many even have more sales on the Switch compared to other platforms.
 Cat Quest from The Gentlebros was on my radar ever since it was announced for iOS.
 My friend even sold me on it with a gameplay video that showcased amazing touch controls.
 Then it got announced for the Switch and I decided to wait for this version.
 The wait has been worth it because PQube Games and The Gentlebros have released a quality RPG that is purring with cat puns and one that is brilliantly suited for handheld play.

 Narratively, there’s nothing groundbreaking here.
 Cat Quest is a tale (I know what you’re thinking) about you trying to rescue your sister.
 There’s a definite influence from Skyrim and The Legend of Zelda here in terms of gameplay and in some story aspects as well.
 On the other hand, I love how self aware things get.
 The developers have definitely put some thought into when NPCs or enemies need a joke name for comic relief.
 These are regularly done but the only consistent thing is cat puns.
-There are tons of them from names of locations to dialogue.
+There are tons of them from names of locations to dialogue, much like caesars casino bonus code.

 After getting your bearings in order through a short tutorial, you get into the main quest and explore the seemingly vast map with a lot of towns and side quests available.
 The 2D RPG has loads of stuff for you to do and a save system that is perfect for portable play.
 Each town has a cat nap area where you recover health and mana in addition to saving the game.
 You can even use this to your advantage by grinding enemies and saving frequently like the old days and Final Fantasy X. Thankfully there isn’t really a need to grind unless the combat doesn’t gel for you.
 Combat is fairly simple with the shoulder buttons and triggers allowing for spells with an attack and roll option for non magic combat.
 Even the gear has its own levelling system but things never get overtly complex for the sake of things.